spartian/Boggle-Game/boggleapi1/README.md

 Rails version -

 To run this application type rails s.
 This will run the the application on localhost:3001 port To runt tests run bundle exec test file name.
-The tests are written inside rpsec folder.
+The tests are written inside spec folder.